PaulZC/Artemis_Global_Tracker/Software/examples/README.md

-# Artemis Iridium Tracker Examples
+# Artemis Global Tracker Examples

 ### Work in progress!

-These examples demonstrate how to use the Artemis Iridium Tracker.
+These examples demonstrate how to use the Artemis Global Tracker.
 There are examples showing: how to communicate with the MS8607 PHT sensor;
 how to get a fix from the ZOE-M8Q GNSS; how to set up a geofence and how to wake up the Artemis when the geofence status changes;
 how to send Iridium Short Burst Data (SBD) messages and monitor the ring channel for new messages.